Share On Social!

 Here are the panelists for the webinar, which will follow a question-and-answer discussion session format moderated by Dr. Amelie Ramirez, in celebration of National Public Health Week (April 3-9, 2023) and National Minority Health Month (April).

-Martin Mendoza of NIHDr.
-Martin Mendoza is director of health equity for the All of Us Research Program at the National Institutes of Health.
-In this role, he provides leadership and high-level expertise to improve inclusion and equity in precision medicine and address health equity issues for the program.
-Before joining All of Us, Martin served as director of the Division of Policy and Data at the Office of Minority Health in the Office of the Secretary at the U.S. Department of Health and Human Services, charged with developing health policies and initiatives to eliminate health disparities and advance health equity.
-Previously, he led extramural research for minority health in the Office of the Commissioner at the U.S. Food and Drug Administration (FDA).
-He is a recognized expert in clinical trial diversity and while at FDA testified before Congress in support of diverse clinical research inclusion.
+Dr. Martin Mendoza is a director for the All of Us Research Program at the National Institutes of Health.
+In this role, he provides leadership and high-level expertise to improve precision medicine.
+Before joining All of Us, Martin served as director of the Division of Policy and Data at the OMH in the Office of the Secretary at the U.S. Department of Health and Human Services, charged with developing health policies and initiatives to eliminate health issues.
+Previously, he led extramural research in the Office of the Commissioner at the U.S. Food and Drug Administration (FDA).
+He is a recognized expert in clinical trial participation and while at FDA testified before Congress in support of clinical research.
 He conducted his primary research training in the National Cancer Institute’s Pediatric Oncology Branch and served at the National Human Genome Research Institute, where he helped to map chromosome 7 as part of the Human Genome Project.
 Martin is a graduate of the University of Maryland, Baltimore County and received his Ph.D. in cancer biology from the Johns Hopkins University.

-The “Let’s Address Health Equity Together” webinar series is a collaboration of the Salud America! program at the Institute for Health Promotion Research at UT Health San Antonio, the Mays Cancer Center at UT Health San Antonio, and Genentech.
+The “Let’s Improve Health in South Texas and Beyond” webinar series is a collaboration of the Salud America! program at the Institute for Health Promotion Research at UT Health San Antonio, the Mays Cancer Center at UT Health San Antonio, and Genentech.

 Four webinars are planned for 2023.